 In fact, one publisher actually did this: They approached our client to author an article on a specific topic that our client specialized in.
 When it was finished, the publisher posted the article on his website and also ran it in his digital and print magazine.
-After it ran, the publisher approached our client and asked if the client would like to buy it to post back on the client’s website.
+After it ran, the publisher approached our client and asked if the client would like to buy it to post back on the client’s website — for a fee.
 Our client vowed never to produce original content for the publisher again.
-Whether or not that holds true, you can see the situation: Who owns the content?
+Who owns content?

-The eMarketer report said this: “Research by content curation software firm Curata found 59% of US marketing professionals would be spending more on content marketing in 2014 than they had in the past.”
+The eMarketer report said this: “Research by content curation software firm Curata found 59% of US marketing professionals would be spending more on content marketing than they had in the past.”
+Today, it’s nothing but talk about content!
 But, the important thing said was, “Curation is not as easy as simply finding and sharing content.
 Organizations need a strategy, and a calendar, and most marketers report that every stage of content curation is still a struggle for them.
 Even a majority have trouble just sharing the items they do find.”
 Their chart is interesting, because it shows that brand-created content makes up over half of the overall content marketing mix.
 Brands are trying to “balance” that.